JJBR13/Justin-Brown-milestone-project-3/TEST.md

 - All tested devices were consistent across browsers.

-## Browser Compatibility

-- This site was tested on Chrome, Microsoft Edge, and Firefox on desktop.

-- The website was tested in Chrome on mobile and tablet.

-- All tested devices were consistent across browsers.

 ## Responsivity

 - Escape Gaming Reviews, is made easily accessible on all devices with help from the Materialize framework.
 Test through Google Developer Tools, on devices: